Renji-XD/ttu-whispersync/README.md

 ### "Export(s) failed" details

 -   You can find more details by opening the developer tools of your browser (often F12 keybind on desktop) and checking the console tab / output

+### Card updates are not working on android

+-   Make sure to have AnkiconnectAndroid 1.14 (or higher) installed - previous versions are not supporting the required apis for updates

 ### What is the bookmark functionality